 There are a number of factors that come into play when using bridging finance for house purchase or second home.
 We will go through them in this guide.

-To best explain what intermediated finance is, here is an example.
+To best explain what bridging finance is, here's an example.
 Imagine you find a house you want to buy.
-The house costs five million crowns and you therefore want to sell your current home to finance the purchase of your new house.
-You find a buyer who wants to buy your current house for six million kroner.
+The house costs DKK 5 million, so you want to sell your current home to finance the purchase of your new house.
+You find a buyer who is willing to buy your current home for DKK 6 million.

-At first glance, you would think that you could simply use the six million kroner in proceeds from the sale of your current house to finance the purchase of your new five million kroner house.
-This is where intermediate finance comes in.
-There is a long process from the time you agree to sell your home until you actually have the purchase price in your hands.
+At first glance, you might think that you could simply use the DKK 6 million proceeds from the sale of your current home to finance the purchase of your new house, which costs DKK 5 million.
+This is where intermediate financing comes into play.
+There is a longer process from the time you enter into an agreement to sell your home until you actually have the purchase price in your hands.

-Once you have sold your current home, you will receive part of the purchase price.
-However, you will not receive the full amount, as this will only be paid on the day of transfer, which is the day the buyer becomes the legal owner of the home.
-However, once you receive the purchase price on the day of the transfer, you cannot use it on your new home until the deed to your old home has been registered without any legal annotations.
-For example, you may have a loan on your old property which must be repaid or taken over by the buyer before the deed can be registered.
+Once you have sold your current home, you will receive a portion of the purchase price .
+However, you will not receive the full amount, as this will only be paid on the day of takeover, which is the day the buyer becomes the legal owner of the home.
+However, once you receive the purchase price on the day of purchase, you can't spend it on your new home until the deed to your old home is registered without a court entry.
+A legal note is, for example, that you have a loan on your old home that must be repaid or taken over by the buyer before the deed can be registered.

-Registration is the process by which rights over, for example, a dwelling are verified, registered and published.
-So when you sell your home, it must be registered that the buyer is the new owner of the home.
-Ownership, valuations and similar information will then be publicly available on Tinglysning.dk.
+Registration is the process by which rights over a property are verified, registered and published.
+When you sell your home, it must be registered that the buyer is the new owner of the property.
+After this, ownership, valuations and similar information will be publicly available at Tinglysning.dk.
 When a document is registered, a registration fee is paid to the state.

 A title deed is the document that proves who owns a property.
 It is the deed that is registered when the property is transferred in connection with a sale.
 The deed contains the main information about the buyer, the seller and the terms of the transfer of the property.
 However, these things are detailed in the purchase agreement, which is the contract between the buyer and the seller.